AlexOfRivia/AutoMagik/readme.md

 }
 ```

-### Building on Windows/macOS/Linux
+### Building on Windows
-Using Qt Creator:
+Using Visual Studio:
-    1. Open AutoMagik.pro in Qt Creator.
+    1. Open AutoMagik.sln in Visual Studio.
-    2. Configure a build kit for your OS (e.g. MinGW, MSVC, Clang).
+    2. Configure the MSVC build kit.
     3. Click Build > Run.

 ### Running the Application